Under a Raging Moon (album)

-Under a Raging Moon is the sixth solo studio album by the English rock singer Roger Daltrey, released in September 1985 by Atlantic Records.
-The album reached No. 42 on the US Billboard 200, and the single "After the Fire", written by Pete Townshend of the Who, reached No. 48 on the Billboard Hot 100.
-It includes a tribute to Keith Moon, former drummer of the Who who died in 1978, on the track "Under a Raging Moon".
-In Canada, the album reached No. 33 on the RPM chart, and "After the Fire" reached No. 53.
+Under a Raging Moon is the sixth solo studio album by the English rock singer Roger Daltrey, released in September 1985 by 10 Records in Europe, and Atlantic Records in the US.
+The album peaked at No. 42 on the US Billboard 200, and the single "After the Fire", written by Pete Townshend of the Who, peaked at No. 48 on the US Billboard Hot 100.
+It includes a tribute to Keith Moon, former drummer of the Who who had died in 1978, on the title track "Under a Raging Moon", which peaked at No. 43 on the UK singles chart.
+In Canada, the album peaked at No. 33 on the RPM chart, and "After the Fire" peaked at No. 53.

-The album was produced by Alan Shacklock, recorded at RAK Recording Studios and Odyssey Studios in London, and released by Atlantic Records in the US.
-Later the album was also released on CD (Atlantic 7 81269-1) in the US, including the bonus track "Love Me Like You Do", written by Andy Nye.
+Under a Raging Moon was produced by Alan Shacklock, and recorded at the studios RAK and Odyssey in London.
+When the album was released on CD and cassette, it included the bonus track "Love Me like You Do", written by Andy Nye.